-Revolving LoanTo account for the activity of the County's revolving loan fund.
+Revolving Loan To account for the activity of the County's revolving loan fund.
 Emergency 911 To account for emergency services which are provided to all County taxpayers.
 Financing is provided through user fees and charges and contributions from the General Fund.

-EIP GrantTo account for the activity of the County's Employment Incentive Program

-("EIP") grant.

-CAPITAL PROJECT FUNDS

-TIA SPLOST Fund

-To account for the funds received from the Transportation Special Purpose projects for roads, streets and bridges.

-Local Option Sales Tax receipts.
-The County is using the taxes for approved project expenditures thereof.

-LMIG Fund To account for the funds received from the State of Georgia through the Local

-Maintenance and Improvement Grant program and the corresponding capital
+Law Library To account for revenues generated through special filing charges in the County court system which are used to acquire and maintain library materials.
+EIP Grant To account for the activity of the County's Employment Incentive Program ("EIP") grant.
+CAPITAL PROJECT FUNDS LMIG Fund To account for the funds received from the State of Georgia through the Local Maintenance and Improvement Grant program and the corresponding capital project expenditures thereof.

-COMBINING BALANCE SHEET NONMAJOR GOVERNMENTAL FUNDS JUNE 30, 2022
+COMBINING BALANCE SHEET NONMAJOR GOVERNMENTAL FUNDS JUNE 30, 2023